"Run the unit tests" doesn't count. The complexity of your system is in the interactions between the units.

 "Run an individual service in a shared stateful development environment running all the other services" doesn't count.
 A shared development environment will be unreliable as it diverges more and more from the real system.

 "Run most services in a mostly-isolated development environment, calling out to a few hard-to-run external services" doesn't count.
-Those few external services on the edge of the mostly-isolated development environment are often the most crucial ones; without the ability to run modified versions of them, your development process is crippled.
+Those few external services on the edge of the mostly-isolated development environment are often the most crucial ones; without the ability to run modified versions of them, your development process is hobbled.
 Furthermore, being dependent on external services greatly complicates where and how you can run the system; it's much harder to, for example, run tests with the system on every commit if that will access external services.

 Without the ability to actually run the entire system in this way while developing, many evil practices will tend to become common.